What’s the Difference Between Front-Wheel Drive, Rear-Wheel Drive and Mid-Wheel Drive on My Power Wheelchair?

 For obvious reasons, we needed a way to fix that.
 Enter Active-Trac Suspension!

 Who should ride a mid-wheel drive power wheelchair?
 Riders who are looking for speed and a high level of maneuverability.
-Mid-wheel scooters are easy to learn how to use and have responsive rider controls.
+Mid-wheel electric wheelchairs are easy to learn how to use and have responsive rider controls.

 Front-Wheel Drive